 With this option, you can easily transfer USD from PayPal without suffering losses caused by the exchange rate.
 A U.S. dollar account at a bank located in the U.S. also makes it easier to conduct some transactions, especially if you own a property in the U.S., live part of the year in the U.S., or often write U.S. dollar cheques.

-If you make many purchases in U.S. dollars, you should consider obtaining a U.S. credit card.
+If you make a lot of purchases in U.S. dollars, you should consider obtaining a U.S. credit card.
 You can save 2.5% or more in foreign currency conversion fees when making payments in USD.
 However, the challenge is it comes with a hefty annual fee.

 Now let’s take them one after the other and consider the best options.

-Comparison of US Dollar Bank Accounts at a Canadian Bank
+➤ Quick Comparison of the Best US Dollar Bank Accounts at a Canadian Bank

 |Account Name||Monthly Fees||Interest Rate||Transactions|